codeangler/devops-code-challenges/challenges/fix-terraform-module.md

 - Have variables for the `location` (string) and `google_org_id` (string), values should be:
   - `location` = "us-central1"
   - `google_org_id` = "123456789"
+- Set locals definition for `env` to switch between "p" and "np" based off of the terraform workspace name
 - Create a Google project titled `a-project`, with the provided `google_org_id` value as the org_id for the Google project resource
 - Enable Google APIs: `storage.googleapis.com` and `pubsub.googleapis.com`
 - Create a GCS bucket with the name `a-gcs-bucket` and the provided `location` value